MSalmanTariq/react-google-one-tap-login/README.md

 ```

 ## On Next.js 13 (App Route)
-(Read more)[/nextjs13/README.md] and see example codes like how to handle login cookies.
+([Read more](/nextjs13/README.md) and see example codes like how to handle login with cookies.

 ## Props